ozan2003/cloakimg/README.md

-# cloakpng
+# cloakimg

-Command-line tool for hiding and extracting UTF-8 text in PNG images using RGB LSB steganography.
+Command-line tool for hiding and extracting UTF-8 text in images using RGB LSB steganography.

 ## Features

-- **Encode text into PNG images**: Uses least significant bits of RGB channels.
+- **Encode text into images**: Uses least significant bits of RGB channels.
-- **Decode embedded text**: Recover hidden messages from compatible PNG images.
+- **Decode embedded text**: Recover hidden messages from compatible images.
 - **File or inline input**: Provide text directly or from a UTF-8 text file.
 - **Safe error handling**: Clear error messages and non-zero exit codes on failure.